 Has someone in your family had a heart attack even though they were fairly young?
-If your answer is “Yes,” you could be at a risk for “familial hypercholesterolemia” – an inherited, genetic disorder that’s characterized by high cholesterol levels at a young age and a higher-than-normal risk of heart disease.
+If your answer is “Yes,” you could be at a risk for “familial hypercholesterolemia” – an inherited, genetic lipid disorder that’s characterized by high cholesterol levels at a young age and a higher-than-normal risk of heart disease.
 (Also: if you answered “Yes” to that question, consider checking your cholesterol levels with an at-home cholesterol test kit that lets you collect a sample from the convenience of home and send it to a lab for testing.
 And, of course, be sure to consult with your doctor.)

 In women, for example, untreated familial hypercholesterolemia leads to a 30% risk of a coronary event (such as a heart attack) by age 60.
 That risk climbs to 50% in men by age 50.

-So what is it exactly about this genetic disorder that causes cholesterol levels to reach disturbingly-high levels?
+So what is it exactly about this genetic lipid disorder that causes cholesterol levels to reach disturbingly-high levels?

 To answer that, we need to talk about something called “LDL receptors.”
 LDL receptors are special devices on the surface of many of your body’s cells.
 Their job description is straightforward: to catch particles of LDL cholesterol flowing in the bloodstream and take them inside the cell (where the LDL cholesterol is broken down).

-In this way, LDL receptors continually clear LDL cholesterol from the bloodstream – so there’s much less LDL cholesterol around to gum up the arteries with plaque.
+In this way, LDL receptors continually clear your LDL cholesterol from the bloodstream – so there’s much less LDL cholesterol around to gum up the arteries with plaque.

 But if you have familial hypercholesterolemia, your cells don’t have very many of these receptors – so particles of LDL cholesterol build up in your bloodstream faster than they can be cleared away.

 How do you know if you’ve inherited this disorder?

-A cholesterol level that’s much higher than average for your age is one clue (note that you can check your cholesterol levels at home with a physician-approved test kit).
+A cholesterol level that’s much higher than average for your age is one clue (note that you can check your cholesterol and lipid levels at home with a physician-approved cholesterol test kit).

 However, if you’re concerned about familial hypercholesterolemia, you should definitely consult with your healthcare provider – since only a qualified healthcare professional will be in a position to make an accurate diagnosis.